Rappsilber-Laboratory/xidocs/md/views/searchSummaries.md

 ### Representation ###

-The search summary displays an expandable/collapsible tree of metadata associated with the searches currently loaded into Xi View.
+The search summary displays an expandable/collapsible tree of metadata associated with the searches currently loaded into xiVIEW.
 This offers a sanity check for users to see if the searches they're viewing do indeed use the files and settings they think it does.

 ### Options ###